alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 - There is a mix of categorical and continuous independent variables (`X`) but the dependent variable is categorical (`y`).
 - The dependent variable is continuous (`y`).

-### All independent and dependent variables are categorical
+### All Independent and Dependent Variables Are Categorical

 The algorithm goes as follows:

 0. Split the dataset in 3 parts: training, parameter-tuning and test
 1. Compute the uncertainty at the root node (the node we want to split)
-2. Find the feature that has the highest uncertainty
+2. Find the feature that provides the highest uncertainty reduction and decide to split by this feature
 3. Find the splitting point
-4. Repeat until each node is pure or when the accuracy computed on the parameter-tuning dataset does not improve anymore.
+4. Repeat until each node is pure or until the accuracy computed on the parameter-tuning dataset does not improve anymore.

 We are going to analyze the following [dataset](({{site.url}}/assets/telco.csv)), where the predicted variable is `churn`.
 The first step is to select which feature to split by: